mmbman/Katagiri/1986-05-03-Ten-Grave-Prohibitory-Precepts.md

 #### 2:10

-**Katagiri Roshi:** Today, I would like to explain, one by one, the Ten Prohibitory Precepts. (*Transcriber’s Note:* The first Prohibitory Precept is discussed in this talk.
+**Katagiri Roshi:** Today, I would like to explain, one by one, the Ten Prohibitory Precepts.

+(*Transcriber’s Note:* The first prohibitory precept is discussed in this talk.
 The second was discussed in a talk that followed this one, which is lost.
-The third is discussed in [Turning the Three Poisons into Wheels](1986-06-28-Turning-the-Three-Poisons-into-Wheels).)
+The third is discussed in [“Turning the Three Poisons into Wheels”](1986-06-28-Turning-the-Three-Poisons-into-Wheels).)

 I think the Ten Great Prohibitory Precepts mean to actualize the embodiment of living in vow which corresponds to the Three Collective Precepts: the precepts of “all Buddha’s laws and rules,” “collective wholesome dharma,” and “collective inconceivable activity for all beings.”